mojolicious/mojo/README.md

 * CGI, FastCGI and PSGI support.

+* XML/HTML5 parser with CSS3 selector support.

+* JSON parser and generator.

 * Fresh code based upon years of experience, from the author of Catalyst.

-* Powerful out of the box with RESTful routes, plugins, sessions, signed cookies, static file server, testing framework, Perl-ish templates, JSON, XML parser with CSS3 selectors, I18N, first class Unicode support and much more for you to discover!
+* And much more for you to discover!

 Duct Tape For The HTML5 Web
 ---------------------------